takuti/datadog-anomaly-detector/doc/instruction.md

 You can run the script with command-line options as:

 	$ python dd_anomaly_detector/replay.py --start='2016-08-10 13:30' --end='2016-08-10 13:45'

+Importantly, timezone for `start` and `end` options is UTC by default.
+For JST, you need to add an option `--timezone='Asia/Tokyo'`.

 For all metrics you wrote in the `config/datadog.ini` file, this script gets the metric values in a period from `start` to `end` (less than 24 hours).
 Following to the script, Fluentd and Norikra behaves very similar to what the daemon did, but Norikra target names have a new prefix **replay_**.